 Conference Infrastructure (Convention Service personnel to prepare food/beverage, when applicable, meeting and exhibitor space layout whether as a live activity or virtual, audiovisual requirements, evaluations and post-activity meetings with activity director).

-Requires a bachelor’s degree, and a minimum of two years related experience.
+Bachelor's Degree and two years of related experience.

-Experience in meeting planning and/or working with an accredited provider of professional education.
+Experience working with an accredited provider of professional education.

 Can manage budgets of approximately $100,000 - $250,000+.